A Quick Guide

 The Types of Lifetime Mortgage Plans

 A lifetime mortgage scheme offers you tax-free cash to enjoy in retirement – while also allowing you to keep ownership of your home.
-You can either choose to take all your money at once (lump sum) or access smaller sums as and when you need them (drawdown).
+You can either choose to take all your money at once or access small sums as and when you need them (drawdown).

-If you also still have a mortgage left to pay on your residence, the cash you release will go to pay that balance off first.
-After that, it will be up to you how you decide to spend the rest – whether it will be in buying that luxurious jeep, going on that holiday vacation, making home improvements, or assisting your children onto the property ladder – you have the financial freedom to do as you please.
+If you also still have a mortgage left to pay on your residence, the cash you release will go to pay off that arrears first.
+After that, it will be up to you how you want to use the rest – whether it will be in buying that luxurious jeep, going on that holiday vacation, making home improvements, or assisting your children onto the property ladder – you have the financial freedom to do as you please.

 Some of these choices include: